 EPV offers all aspects of eye care for private patients with diabetes, from regular thorough screening well beyond the 2-fields photographs usually performed, to advanced diagnostic scans and early intervention with intravitreal therapies and surgery where indicated.
 For example, we have experience using long-acting steroid implants such as Ozurdex and Iluvien, as well as the standard laser and anti-VEGF (avastin, lucentis and eyelea) therapies.

-Craig Goldsmith also undertakes small-incision vitrectomy surgery for patients who have vitreous haemorrhage, or membranes that pull on the retina or exacerbate diabetic macula oedema (swelling of the central part of the retina).
+East Point Vision also provides small-micro-incisional sutureless vitrectomy surgery for patients who have vitreous haemorrhage, or membranes that pull on the retina or exacerbate diabetic macula oedema (swelling of the central part of the retina).

 Fig 1.
 Macular oedema before and after iluvien implant showing resolution fluid.